cockroachdb/docs/v21.2/migration-overview.md

 Alternatively, use `IMPORT` to [migrate CSV data](migrate-from-csv.html).

-You can also migrate data from the following data formts:
+You can also migrate data from the following data formats:

 - [Avro](migrate-from-avro.html)
 - [ESRI Shapefiles](migrate-from-shapefiles.html) (`.shp`) (using `shp2pgsql`)